sweetrpg/db/README.md

 # DB

-Meta-repo that contains all the db.* language-specific repos as submodules.
+Meta-repo that contains all the {type}-db.* language-specific repos as submodules.